eelcovv/LatLonCalc/CONTRIBUTING.rst

 Clone the repository
 --------------------

 #.
-Create an user account on |https//github.com| if you do not already have one.
+Create an user account on |the repository service| if you do not already have one.
 #.
 Fork the project repository_: click on the *Fork* button near the top of the
 page.
 This creates a copy of the code under your account on |the repository service|.
 #.
 Clone this copy to your local disk::